-Conscious achievement does not happen by accident, it is the result of consistency and specificity.
+Conscious achievement does not happen by accident; it results from consistency and specificity.
 It is with this mindset that the Code of Conduct is given life by leaders who exemplify the gold standard of leadership.

 While we’re talking about consistency and specificity, I think it’s worth it to elaborate on them.
 Consistency in leadership is everything.
 What gives you consistency is your decision-making capability.

-Next, let’s discuss “Specificity”.
+Next, let’s discuss “Specificity.”
 One of the ways you build your consistent, personal brand and model your code of conduct is through the specificity of your communication.
-I think it’s safe to say that people need short concise answers with specific directions and a time frame attached to it.
+I think it’s safe to say that people need short, concise answers with specific directions and a time frame attached to them.
 This allows you to quickly build the code of conduct.